mattiamtzlr/ratatoskr/README.md

 In addition:

 - Various jumper cables, depending on the amount of serviceability desired.
-- An additional M2.5 5mm machine screw to screw through the hole on the ball caster, although this is not strictly needed.
+- There is an alternative version of the ball caster piece (see below) which has a screw hole for a M2.5 5mm machine screw to reduce wear on the plastic.
+We found however that that version leads to more snagging on the maze tile borders.

 ### 3D-printing